klimzaporojets/consistent-EL/README.md

 were saved.
 The reported metric is the average of the calculated metrics for the predictions in each of the runs.

-## Standalone Execution
-We also provide possibility to deploy REST API service.
-__WORK IN PROGRESS__

 ## Contact
 If you have questions, please e-mail us at <klim.zaporojets@ugent.be>.